• Skip to main content

 Instructions

-• In a large bowl, beat together butter, lard, sweetener, and stevia.
+• In a large bowl, beat all the ingredients together (except for the egg and vanilla).

 • Mix on low until well combined.